Tohoru Masamune: Career

 In 1990, he debuted in the film Pacific Heights directed by Academy Award winner, John Schlesinger.

 In 1994, he played Ling in Bigfoot: The Unforgettable Encounter.
 He appeared in the film Inception with the first line of the movie directed by Christopher Nolan, opposite Leonardo DiCaprio and Ken Watanabe.
 In 2014, he played Oroku Saki / The Shredder in the reboot feature film Teenage Mutant Ninja Turtles.
 In its 2016 sequel, he is replaced by actor Brian Tee.

 He also played Haruto Yakimura in Marvel Studios's superhero television series Agents of S.H.I.E.L.D., and appears in the role of Martin Takagi in the paranormal thriller feature film Chatter.
 He also provided the voice of Chef Haruki in TBS adult animated series American Dad!, Kira Kozu in an episode of the DreamWorks/Nickelodeon animated series Kung Fu Panda: Legends of Awesomeness and Sensei in Disney's Club Penguin online shorts.

 He played the starring role of Dr. Matt Lin in the 2019 Primetime Emmy Award and 2019 Peabody Award-winning series, ARTIFICIAL on Twitch.

 On stage, he has played starring roles under the direction of Tony Award winner Mary Zimmerman at the Goodman Theater, and Tony Award winner Daniel J. Sullivan at the Williamstown Theatre Festival in a premiere of Far East (play) written by Pulitzer Prize-nominated playwright A.R.
 Gurney.

-As a voice actor, he has appeared in guest roles in animated cartoons such as American Dad!, We Bare Bears, and Kung Fu Panda: Legends of Awesomeness.
+As a voice actor, he has appeared in guest roles in animated series such as American Dad!, We Bare Bears, and Kung Fu Panda: Legends of Awesomeness.